NetoECommerce/Skeletal/testing.md

 ## AJAX SEARCH

+Neto's search feature is powered by AJAX through Neto.js

+- Standard search
+- Search with AJAX dropdown

 ### $.initSearchField(opts)

 ---

 ## LOAD TEMPLATE

+On product and cart pages there are AJAX templates which can refresh based on the users input.

+- Loading & refreshing AJAX templates on products with variations
+- Various AJAX templates on cart & checkout pages

 ### $.load_ajax_template(id, input, fns)

 ---

 ## COMPATIBILITY LIST

+Compatibility categories can have a dropdown interface, where you select a top-level category and another will load underneath.

+- Loading of additional dropdowns
+- Eventual redirect to a results page

 ### $.compatListInit(param)
 ### $.getCompatListParam()